-The about 300 species of Bauhinia, growing in many places on earth, have attracted people's attention long ago and became garden plants.
-The genus was already described by Linnaeus in 1753 (Coates Palgrave, 2002; www.plantzafrica.com).
+The about 300 species of Bauhinia grow in many places on earth.
+The genus was already described by Linnaeus in 1753.
+Several bauhinias have attracted people's attention sufficiently to become garden plants (Coates Palgrave, 2002; Pooley, 1993; www.plantzafrica.com).